An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Lessons Learned

-\paragraph{\bf Checking Which Codes Are Needed.} The colour code reference sheet we used in our workshops (the English basic version\footnote{https://files.ozobot.com/stem-education/ozobot-ozocodes-reference.pdf, p.
-1, last accessed March 19, 2020}) does not include the code for ``pause'', even though this is needed for Activity 5.
-Also, the codes for the counters needed in the ``Modeling animal habits'' lesson are not included on the basic sheet.
+\paragraph{\bf Checking Which Codes Are Needed.} The colour code reference sheet we used in our workshops did not include the code for ``pause'' at the time, even though this is needed for Activity 5.
+Also, the codes for the counters needed in the ``Modeling animal habits'' lesson were not included.
 We chose to draw the missing codes on the blackboard.
-As an alternative, one can use the more detailed sheet\footnote{Ibid., p.
-2}, but it might be easier for the students to orient themselves when having less codes to look at.
-A German version of the colour code reference sheet\footnote{https://drive.google.com/file/d/19UBAsQ2\_SEXBaZJgfbIxD8gH-lgTYkfh/view, last accessed March 19, 2020} has been released after our activities.
-In any case, we recommend checking which codes are supposed to be used for the activities planned, so that one can provide the students with the information they need.
+Although the current version of the colour codes reference\footnote{https://play.ozobot.com/print/guides/ozobot-ozocodes-reference.pdf, p.
+1, last accessed June 1, 2021} contains all of these codes , we recommend checking which codes are supposed to be used for the activities planned, so that one can provide the students with the information they need.

-\paragraph{\bf Language Barriers.} The OzoBlockly app supports several languages, but the set of languages available is very limited.
-One of the reasons why we used the pre-reader level for the introduction was indeed that German is not a supported language.
-Although we contacted the Ozobot company, their response was that additional languages will be added only once there has been sufficient demand.
-At the time of this writing, apparently this has not been the case for German, but we hope that this will change in due time.

-\paragraph{\bf Preconceptions against Programming.} Overall, most of the children were excited to work with robots, and for both boys and girls, being good at programming was something worth striving for.
-Girls who did a good job at programming were happy to receive positive feedback and be called good programmers.
-We did not recognise any gender-specific preconceptions against programming or computer science, and boys and girls were particularly fascinated by one of the robots which we decorated with a unicorn skin (Figure~\ref{fig:dancing}).
+\paragraph{\bf Using an Appropriate Approach.} When working with primary school students, both the pace and the design of the activities have to be adjusted \cite{mayerova2019creating}.
+Our approach of proceeding step-by-step and involving the children actively has proven to be successful: The often described problems of drawing accurate lines and colour codes \cite{geier2017einsatz,fojtik2017ozobot} hardly occurred.
+Every pair of children programmed a functioning dance and the learnt concept of sequence could be transferred to BeeBots in some courses in which we had the time to introduce these afterwards.
+Last but not least, all children stated having enjoyed programming with the Ozobot which is one of the central objectives when programming in primary schools.